 Prepping Your Home's HVAC Equipment for Storms

 Sometimes it feels like storm season is all year.
-Spring arrives with rain storms and tornadoes, while summer kicks off hurricane season.
-By the time the Atlantic hurricane season comes to a close in November, snowstorms are upon the north.
-Most recently the floods wreaked havoc on our family in Louisiana.
-The safety of your family during treacherous storms should absolutely take priority.
-But even as the winds die down and the rain dries up, you still want to be sure that your home and family remain unharmed.
-Check out these recommendations for preparing your home’s cooling and heating equipment for storm season.
+Spring brings rain storms and tornadoes, while summer kicks off hurricane season.
+By the time the Atlantic hurricane season ends in November, snowstorms are upon the north.
+The safety of your family during hazardous storms should invariably be priority.
+But even when the winds die down and the rain dries up, you still want to make sure that your home and family are safe.
+See our tips for preparing your home’s heating and cooling equipment for storm season.

-Your outdoor air conditioning equipment should be placed on a concrete pad and properly secured to avoid the air conditioner from going up in the air or washing away in a storm.
-If you live in a climate that generates hurricanes, it may be necessary to fasten your equipment with hurricane straps to protect the system from high winds.
-Ask your air conditioning technician about fastening down your home’s AC during your Precision Tune-up.
+Your outside AC equipment should be installed on a concrete pad and properly secured to keep the equipment from going airborne or washing away over the course of a storm.
+If you are in a climate that is subject to hurricanes, it may be critical to fasten your AC with hurricane straps to keep the system safe from high winds.
+Ask your professional technician about fastening down your home’s air conditioner during your AC Tune-up.

 Stop the Surge

-You can’t really stop the surge that often comes during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Get a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
-This will help protect the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Be sure never to touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.
+You can’t literally avoid the surge that often happens during a storm, but you can protect your heating and air conditioning equipment from it.
+Get a high-quality surge protector where any sizable appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
+This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could hurt.
+Be sure never to touch any electrical components, and ask for professional help if you are not comfortable using surge protectors properly.

 Provide Cover

-You and your family need to acquire shelter first and foremost, but if time allows, shut down your heating and air conditioning system and cover the outside system with a tarp.
-Before turning your system back on after the storm, be sure to remove the tarp and remove any debris.
+Your family and you need to acquire shelter first and foremost, but if time permits, shut off your HVAC system and cover the outside system with a tarp.
+Prior to turning your equipment back on after the storm, you must remove the tarp and clean up any debris.

 This, Too, Shall Pass

-When the storm has passed, ensure the system is safe before starting up your heating and air conditioning system.
-To get started, make sure there are no signs of damage and clean any debris surrounding the system.
-Try to check and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
-Call 925-364-5427 for a system inspection if it looks like there may have been any damage or flooding to the system.
-Once you’ve had the system checked by a technician to ensure safe function, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into the system or ductwork.
+When the storm has passed, ensure the system is safe before turning on your HVAC system.
+To get started, verify there are no signals of damage and remove any debris surrounding the equipment.
+Try to check and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Call 614-334-3192 for a system inspection if seems like there is any damage or flooding to the system.
+Once you’ve had the equipment checked by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and air conditioning system in working order all seasons long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stevenson Service Experts and learn about our membership options to help keep your heating and cooling system in working order through all the seasons.